inmyth/mmm-java/README.md

 -- hash -> DeletedNodes.FinalFields.PreviousTxnID (old hash), hash (new hash)
 - tested sending 100 offers, all tesSUCCESS, validated=true
 - offer create for RJP/JPY may not have PreviousFields.
 This causes parse error for FinalFields.
 It looks creating new offer also cancels some tx which results in this situation.
 We can saafel ignore it and use transaction information instead.
+- payment and OC belonging to others will result in many OEs.
+Find only those belonging for us

 TODOS